-3.2 EnDev's progress in inclusive energy access: LNOB and Gender

-Aligned with the 2030 Agenda for Sustainable Development, EnDev has developed a comprehensive approach to LNOB, aimed at reaching customer groups who are otherwise not reached by energy access markets.
+3.2 EnDev's progress in inclusive energy access: LNOB and Gender approach to LNOB, aimed at reaching customer groups who are otherwise not by energy markets.
 Since 2023, EnDev disaggregates LNOB-specific interventions and results.
 In 2024.
 EnDev countries transitioned into fullscale implementation, with ambitious targets set.
 The commitment to LNOB was further bolstered by the Top-Up Programming in 2024, which allocated additional funds to scale successful LNOB initiatives.
-Concurrently, EnDev is advancing gender equality women's self-empowerment, with and EnDev's Gender Strategy serving as a cornerstone for embedding gender-responsive and transformative approaches across its portfolio.
+Concurrently, EnDev is advancing gender equality women's self-empowerment, with EnDev's Gender Strategy serving as a cornerstone for embedding gender-responsive and transformative approaches across its portfolio.